Sia-Hu/COSC-426B-Final-Project/README.md

 Our main evaluation metric is **accuracy**, which is automatically computed by the NLP-Scholar framework.

-### 2. Detailed Analysis: Probabilities and Error Inspection
+### 2. Potential Detailed Analysis: Probabilities and Error Inspection

 To understand *why* a model succeeds or fails, we also conduct a more detailed, qualitative analysis using the raw prediction scores.